Priyamvada Gopal: Education and career

 Gopal received a BA in English from the University of Delhi in 1989 and an MA in Linguistics from Jawaharlal Nehru University in 1991.
 After finishing her studies in India, she moved to the United States to pursue graduate studies in English.
 She received an MA in English from Purdue University in 1993.
 She continued her postgraduate work at Cornell University, earning an MA in English in 1996 and a PhD in colonial and postcolonial literature in 2000.

 She began her teaching career as a graduate instructor in the Department of English at Cornell University in 1995.
 She joined Connecticut College in 1999 as an Assistant Professor of English leaving in 2000.
 She moved to the University of Cambridge in 2001, where she is professor of Postcolonial Studies in the Faculty of English and a teaching fellow at Churchill College.
 She supervises and teaches in the areas of literary criticism, modern tragedy, 19th-century and modern British literature, and postcolonial and related literatures.
 Her primary interests are in colonial and postcolonial literatures, with related interests in British and American literatures, the novel, translation, gender and feminism, Marxism and critical theory, and the politics and cultures of empire and globalisation.
 From 2006 to 2010, she was Dean of Churchill College.

+She was elected a Fellow of the Royal Society of Literature in 2024.

 Thought

 Empire

 Gopal has written extensively about the impact of empire on contemporary culture in Britain and examined its broader social and cultural effects in South Asia and other former colonial societies.
-According to Gopal, her motivation to speak about issues of empire and colonialism started with an appearance on a 2006 edition of BBC Radio 4's Start the Week, in which she challenged Niall Ferguson's assertions about the British Empire.
-She said that it was this experience that galvanized her to write and think more publicly about empire.
+According to Gopal, her motivation to speak about issues of empire and colonialism started with a disagreement with historian Niall Ferguson about the British Empire, on a 2006 edition of BBC Radio 4's Start the Week.

 In her book Insurgent Empire, Gopal examines traditions of dissent on the question of empire and shows how rebellions and resistance in the colonies influenced British critics of empire in a process she calls "reverse tutelage".
 She argues that ideas of freedom, justice, and common humanity had themselves taken shape in the struggle against imperialism.

 Gopal has also written about the historical amnesia surrounding empire and called for a more honest account of how Britain came to be what it is today.
 She argues that developing a demanding relationship to history is essential to understanding the formative and shaping nature of the imperial project on British life.